17 Summer Research Internships for High School Students

 Eligibility: High school juniors who hold U.S. citizenship can apply.

-You will gain hands-on experience using cutting-edge equipment and technology, develop and and learn to apply scientific writing and communication skills, explore STEM career choices through discussion forums and meetings with experts. and pick up creative skills, which are essential when conducting research.
+You will gain hands-on experience using cutting-edge equipment and technology, develop scientific writing and communication skills, and explore STEM career choices through discussion forums and meetings with experts.
 Previous projects include research in antibiotic development, measuring Volatile Organic Carbon (VOC), and diagnosis of tuberculosis through qPCR.
 You can look at previous research here!
 This program is fairly selective, with an acceptance rate of around 10%.

 Cost/Stipend: $25 application fee (transportation and housing are not covered).
 No stipend is offered.